Last Updated on

 If you’re an individual or part of a small business, you’ll likely want to purchase your domain through a commercial domain registrar.
 They’ll offer services and features designed for your needs.

-Domain registrar comparison chart
+Best domain registrar comparison

-Domain providers features to consider
+Domain name providers: features to consider

 There are a lot of domain registrars available.
 How do you know which company is the best one for your needs?
 When considering a domain registrar, look for the following: